 Additionally, countries in certain international regions have continued to experience weaknesses in their currency, banking and equity markets.
-These weaknesses could adversely affect consumer demand for the Company's products and ultimately the Company's financial position or results of operations.
+These weaknesses could adversely affect consumer demand for the Company's products and ultimately the Company's financial condition or results of operations.

-Recently, the World Trade Organization ("WTO") ruled that tax incentives provided to U.S.-based companies that export their products via a foreign sales corporation are prohibited tax subsidies.
-The United States has until October 1, 2000 to comply with the WTO decision.
-Any prospective changes regarding tax benefits associated with a foreign sales corporation may directly impact the Company's effective tax rate.
+Recently, the World Trade Organization ruled that tax incentives provided to U.S.-based companies that export their products via a foreign sales corporation are prohibited tax subsidies.
+In September 2000, the House of Representatives approved the FSC Repeal and Extraterritorial Income Exclusion Act (the "Act").
+The Act generally repeals the foreign sales corporation and implements an extraterritorial income tax benefit.
+The Act provides short-term and long-term relief for foreign sales corporations in existence as of September 30, 2000.
+The short-term transition rules permit foreign sales corporations to retain benefits through December 31, 2001.
+Any prospective changes regarding tax benefits associated with the Company's export sales may directly impact the Company's effective tax rate.

 DEPENDENCE ON PROPRIETARY TECHNOLOGY: The Company's success is highly dependent upon its proprietary technology.
-The Company has recently been notified that the U.S. Patent and Trademark Office intends to issue the Company a patent for its web-based reporting technology; however, the Company generally relies on contracts and the laws of copyright and trade secrets to protect its technology.
+Although the Company was awarded a patent by the U.S. Patent and Trademark Office for its web-based reporting technology, the Company generally relies on contracts and the laws of copyright and trade secrets to protect its technology.
 Although the Company maintains a trade secrets program, enters into confidentiality agreements with its employees and distributors and limits access to and distribution of its software, documentation and other proprietary information, there can be no assurance that the steps taken by the Company to protect its proprietary technology will be adequate to prevent misappropriation of its technology by third parties, or that third parties will not be able to develop similar technology independently.
 Although the Company is not aware that any of its technology infringes upon the rights of third parties, there can be no assurance that other parties will not assert technology infringement claims against the Company, or that, if asserted, such claims will not prevail.